On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

-\begin{rema} This result was stated in \cite[Thm.
-2]{Burns1} in terms of $G$-$\circ$-equivalence introduced there.
-Theorem \ref{factorimpliesgenus} is equivalent to the statement of Burns, because the order equivalence implies $G$-$\circ$-equivalence and the genus equivalence implies the order equivalence. \end{rema}
+\begin{rema} The original formulation of Theorem \ref{factorimpliesgenus} in \cite[Thm.~2]{Burns1} is stated with $G$-$\circ$-equivalence in place of order equivalence.
+Since order equivalence implies $G$-$\circ$-equivalence while genus equivalence implies order equivalence, the present formulation, as used also in \cite{Burns2}, follows directly from Theorem 2 of \cite{Burns1}. \end{rema}